aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/xamlflowsaveoptions/imagesfolder/_index.md

 ---
 title: XamlFlowSaveOptions.ImagesFolder
 second_title: Aspose.Words for .NET API Reference
 description: XamlFlowSaveOptions property.
 Specifies the physical folder where images are saved when exporting a document to XAML format.
-Default is an empty string in C#
+Default is an empty string in C#.
 type: docs
 weight: 30
 url: /net/aspose.words.saving/xamlflowsaveoptions/imagesfolder/